 libcypher-parser bases its implementation on CIP documents and the grammar specification.

-Part of slizaa is a Xtext-based editor for Cypher queries that will be included in one of the next releases of slizaa.
-The Xtext-based implementation is based of the Antlr4 grammar provided by the openCypher project and is already available (see links below).
+Part of slizaa is a Xtext-based editor for Cypher queries.
+The Xtext-based implementation is based on the ANTLR 4 grammar provided by the openCypher project (see links below).

 ocparse is based on the EBNF grammar.